rjaus2026-coder/cycle-stock-availability-analysis/README.md

 This project rebuilds a multi-year, Excel-based cycle stock dispatch and availability analysis in Python to create a transparent, reproducible, SLA-driven view of service performance across U.S. and Canadian distribution operations.

+The original performance analysis and improvement calculations were developed in Excel.
+The Python rebuild preserves the operating logic and creates a cleaner, repeatable framework for reviewing availability, dispatch performance, and seasonal delay reduction.

 The analysis focuses on availability rather than speed alone and explicitly accounts for real operating constraints such as cutoff times, weekends, replenishment handoffs, and regional service rules.

 ## Objective